 Exam Board – Edexcel

 Psychology is the scientific study of behaviour and experience.
-The A Level course covers a wide range of approaches to human behaviour in psychology, and investigates behaviours such as aggression, learning, memory, attention, language, culture and groups.
-The course specifically looks at criminal behaviour and mental health alongside well known debates in psychology such as ‘is psychology a science?’ and ‘nature versus nurture’.
+The A Level course covers a wide range of approaches to human behaviour in psychology, and investigates behaviours such as addiction, learning, memory, attention, mental health disorders and attachment.

 “You want to do extended reading after a lesson because you’re so fascinated.”